jcaddel/liquibase/README.md

 Requirements
 -------
-One requirement for Kuali is that applications should be database agnostic.
+One requirement for Kuali is that applications need to be database agnostic.
 Towards this end, Kuali applications adhere to a subset of database functionality that is present across Oracle, MySQL, and embedded databases (H2, Derby, etc).

 [This page](https://wiki.kuali.org/display/KULRICE/Liquibase) documents the desired workflow for Kuali database tooling.